Faith is the fire

 The four right procedures

 The Four Right Procedures are: First, to prevent any evil from starting; second, to remove any evil as soon as it starts; third, to induce the doing of good deeds; and fourth, to encourage the growth and continuance of good deeds that have already started.
-One must endeavor to keep these four procedures.
+One must endeavor to

 The four points to be considered